Will Oakes: Hull Kingston Rovers (2016 - 2020)

 Oakes decided that he liked the vision that Hull Kingston Rovers offered him, Oakes then decided that he would join them on a first-team contract at only just the age of 16.

 Oakes played for the City of Hull Academy in their inaugural year.
 He again showed that he was a lethal finisher and he finished the season as top points scorer, even though he missed half of the season due to international commitments.

-He was also called up to the Hull Kingston Rovers' first-team, where he enjoyed his début on 28 March 2016, the game against the Wigan Warriors ended in a 16-30 defeat at the DW Stadium.
+He was also called up to Hull Kingston Rovers' first-team, where he enjoyed his début on 28 March 2016, the game against the Wigan Warriors ended in a 16-30 defeat at the DW Stadium.
 Oakes enjoyed his début for Hull Kingston Rovers the month after his seventeenth birthday.

 He was in and around the first-team several times, but this was to be his only first-grade appearance in the 2016 rugby league season.

 Oakes suffered relegation from the Super League with Hull Kingston Rovers in the 2016 season, due to losing the Million Pound Game by the Salford Red Devils.

-12-months later however, Oakes was part of the Hull Kingston Rovers' side that won promotion back to the Super League, at the first time of asking following relegation the season prior.
+12-months later however, Oakes was part of Hull Kingston Rovers' side that won promotion back to the Super League, at the first time of asking following relegation the season prior.

 It was revealed on 2 May 2018, that Oakes had signed a deal to keep him at Hull Kingston Rovers, until at least the end of the 2021 rugby league season.